 For the two NEOs with employment agreements, base salaries are determined in accordance with the terms of such agreements, as amended.
 The base salaries reflected in the employment agreements for Messrs.
 Gatoff and Lorber were initially established by the Compensation Committee.
-The base salaries of Messrs.
-DeVos, Harvey and Platte are reviewed annually by the Compensation Committee in consultation with our Executive Chairman and our Chief Executive Officer, taking into consideration their role and responsibility within our Company, as well as their respective experience and prior performance.
+The base salary of Mr. DeVos was reviewed annually by the Compensation Committee in consultation with our Executive Chairman and our Chief Executive Officer, taking into consideration his role and responsibility within our Company, as well as his experience and prior performance.
 In addition, the base salaries of all of our NEOs are reviewed annually by the Compensation Committee, which may make adjustments for cost-of-living increases and to reward performance.